How Do I Become a Peace Officer?

 - A background investigation indicating the individual is of good moral character

-- Minimum education of United States high school graduation or passage of GED test
+- Minimum education of United States high school graduation or passage of GED or other approved equivalency test

 - An employment interview